 How to reach: The nearest airport and railway station of Jorhat is 20 Kms.
 From Jorhat take a taxi to Nimati Steamer Ghat from where ferry services ply, you have to take 2 ferries to reach Majuli.

 Best time to Visit: After monsoon from November to April.

 14.)
 Sundarbans Forest in West Bengal

-The Sundarban is largest Mangrove forest located at the delta of Brahmaputra, Padma, and Meghna river basin and a UNESCO World Heritage Site.
-The name of the forest is driven from the Sundari trees (the mangrove species) that are found in Sundarbans in large number.
-The 30% of this forest is in India and 70% is in Bangladesh.
+The Sundarban is the largest Mangrove forest located at the delta of Brahmaputra, Padma, and Meghna river basin and a UNESCO World Heritage Site.
+The name of the forest is driven from the Sundari trees (the mangrove species) that are found in Sundarbans in large numbers.
+30% of this forest is in India and 70% is in Bangladesh.
 It is a Tiger Reserve also and home for Royal Bengal Tiger.